What pit bulls can teach us about profiling.

 A sociologist offers an anatomy of explanations.

-Little Timothy is playing with his older brother Geoffrey, when he comes running to his mother.
+Little Timothy is playing with his older brother Geoffrey, price when he comes running to his mother.

 “Timothy!” his mother says, silencing him.
 “Don’t be a tattletale.”